Haokius/rails-technical/README.md

 ## Kevin's README:

-For backend proceed as usual, for frontend - cd into shadcn-starter and then npm run dev.
+For backend proceed as usual, for frontend - cd into shadcn-starter-copy and then npm run dev.

 ## Introduction